 Mixed breed dogs can often make some of the best family companions.
-While many people are drawn towards pure breed dogs, don’t forget that there are lots of wonderful mutts in rescue centres all over the country that are just as deserving of a loving forever home.
+While many people are drawn toward pure-breed dogs, don’t forget that there are lots of wonderful mutts in rescue centers all over the country that are just as deserving of a loving forever home.
 Not least, the often zany and very loving Boxer Pitbull Mix.

 Pitbull Boxer mixes can have varying personalities and traits, depending on the heritage that they were bred from.
-In most circumstances though, you’ll get the loyalty of the American pitbull terrier with the friendliness of the boxer.
+In most circumstances though, you’ll get the American Pitbull Terrier’s loyalty with the boxer’s friendliness.

 Before opting for a mix like this, it can be useful to understand a bit more about the possible traits that this dog could have.
 Different Pitbull mixes have different traits, and this mixed breed pup is no different.